av109/Website/content/posts/privacy-argument.md

 ## Focusing on "hiding" is the wrong attitude
 First of all, "Privacy" is just the right to control your own data and your public image.

+“Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say.” ― Edward Snowden

 Privacy isn't about hiding something.
 It's about being able to control how we present ourselves to the world.
 It is the right to keep things to yourself.
 It's about personal dignity.

 Your data may be used to make decisions about you, without you even knowing.
 Apply for a job and don't get it ?
 Get declined for insurance or a car loan or credit card or an apartment rental, or charged a high rate ?
 The decision may have been based on your data, maybe even mistaken data about you.
 And you'll never know it.